evadalcin/dbNoSQLDashboards/README.md

-# MongoDB Manager - Flask App
+# MongoDB Manager - Flask App for dbNoSQL course.

 A simple web application built with Flask for managing MongoDB databases.
 It allows users to view and manipulate databases, collections, and documents through a web interface.